 The “Show” is actually a collection of over 50 independently managed shows running simultaneously across the city.

 The sheer density of sellers means that Tucson dictates the global market price for minerals for the remainder of the year.
-If a new vein of Tourmaline is discovered in Brazil or an Emerald mine opens in Ethiopia, the world sees the first yields in Tucson.
+Furthermore, 8 out of 10 show owners and 83% of exhibitors identify the Tucson Showcase as their largest annual event, confirming its primacy in the industry calendar.

 4. Why This Matters: The Resilience of Natural Wealth